dltk-ai/qubitai-dltk/README.md

 Important Parameters:

 **1. API key:**
-If authentication is disabled(default) in openDLTK server, there is no need to change 'YOUR_APIKEY' input, but if authentication is enabled you will need to provide a valid APIkey.

-For more details on authentication enabling, please refer to [Authentication Documentation](docs/auth.md)

 **2. base_url:**
 The base_url is the url for the machine where base service is installed by _default_ its localhost, so base_url needs to be [http://localhost:8000]()